AntonioTang12138/AntonioTang12138.github.io/index.md

 - **Dec.
 14, 2024:** Fall quarter in UCSB ended yesterdasy.
 Today I updated my personal page for a new cycle of PhD application.

 - **Dec.
 15, 2024:** Stony Brook, Purdue, Dartmouth

+*A man can be destroyed, but cannot be defeated. ——Ernest Hemingway*